theemadnes/AsciiPath/README.md

 The Golang server will listen on whatever port is passed via `PORT` envvar; otherwise, it will default to `8080`.

-Currently, the server responds only to `GET`s and will base the response on the path passed to the server. `/`s will be replaced with spaces (` `):
+Currently, the server responds to either:
+- `GET`s will base the response on the path passed to the server. `/`s will be replaced with spaces (` `)
+- `PUT`s will base the response on the string passed to the server

 ```default
 $ curl 127.0.0.1:8080/how/are/you